As a general rule of thumb, business owners should allocate an average of 5 to 10% of their total revenue to marketing.

 However, it’s important to understand that there are several factors that influence exactly how much you should spend, as well as how those funds should be spent.

-You want to grow your business and know you need to market your products and services more, but you’re just not sure how much money you should be allocating to your marketing budget.
-And, you are also not sure where to spend those dollars, because the world of marketing has changed so much.
+It’s easy to get overwhelmed as you’re considering how much of your budget should be allocated toward marketing.
+You want to grow your business and you know you need to market your products and services more.
+However, you’re not sure where to spend those dollars because the world of marketing has changed so much.

 |Less than $5 million||7–8%|

 Marketing Operating Budgets as a Percentage of Company Revenue